soyart/ssg/soyweb/README.md

 ### [Index generator](./index.go)

-soyweb provides an [ssg.Impl](/options.go) that will automatically generate index for blog directories.
-It scans for marker file `_index.soyweb`, and, if found, lists all links to the children (i.e. "articles").
+soyweb provides an automatic index generator implemented as a [ssg.Pipeline](/options.go).
+This pipeline will automatically generate index sibling Markdowns, HTMLs, and directories.

+It looks for marker file `_index.soyweb` somewhere under `${src}`, and, if found, lists all links to the children (i.e. "articles").

 The marker `_index.soyweb` can be empty, or contain template.
 If not empty, the template inside the marker will be treated as Markdown.

-To be considered an entry, a path has to be either:
+To be considered an entry by the generator, the marker's sibling has to satisfy at least one of the criteria:

+- A file with `.md` or `.html` extension

+  The generated index will point to HTML extensions

 - A directory with `index.html` or `index.md`

+  The generated index will point to HTML extensions

-- A file with `.md` extension
+- A directory with another marker `_index.soyweb` (recursive)

+  The generated index will point to `${sibling}/index.html`

+The generator is currently available to `ssg-manifest` via the site manifest specification.

+#### Index generator: templates in markers

+The generator allows markers to contain partial template.

+The marker `_index.soyweb` could be a Markdown, and apart from having its content appended by the generated index, the file is handled normally like with other ssg-go input files.

 If the marker `_index.soyweb` is empty, a default content header will be written.
 If the marker has some template, then the index list will be appended to the template in the output.

-The marker `_index.soyweb` could be a Markdown, and apart from having its content appended by the generated index, the file is handled normally like with other ssg-go input files.

-The generator is currently available to `ssg-manifest` via the site manifest specification.

 #### Index generator: how it's generated